- Population: 9.7 million

 The IRC’s work in Jordan is needed now more than ever as the country struggles to accommodate the influx of desperate refugees.
 We pledge to put the needs of those most affected by crisis at the forefront of our efforts and to achieve measurable improvements in health, safety, education, and economic wellbeing.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

 We will continue to support Syrians who have fled their war-torn home, with a particular focus on ensuring the health and safety of women and girls.
 We will also continue to help vulnerable Jordanian communities that are opening their doors to these refugees.

 People should be protected from illness and receive medical treatment when they need it.
+In Jordan, the cost and legal barriers to accessing health have led to a health crisis amongst Syrian refugees living outside formal camps.
 As the largest provider of health care for refugees in Jordan living outside refugee camps, the IRC will continue to prevent and treat communicable and non-communicable diseases.
-Filling a global research gap, the IRC is studying how our health approach and services in Jordan impact remote refugee populations.
+Responding to a global research gap, the IRC is studying how our health approach and services in Jordan impact remote refugee populations.

 Mental health is a significant issue in Jordan, particularly among Syrian refugees.
 The IRC will work to ensure people are protected from and treated for the physical and mental consequences of violence.
 We are also committed to transforming harmful gender norms and reducing inequalities that impede women’s and girls’ health.

 People should be safe in their homes and communities, and receive support when they experience harm.
 The IRC is a leading provider of women’s protection and empowerment programs in Jordan; we will continue to ensure that women and girls are equally safe from harm as men and boys where they live, learn and work.